UNI home > CBA > Bus Comm > Teams and Meetings

 Forming a Productive Team

 Groups typically pass through several stages of development, popularly known as forming, storming, norming and performing.
-These are the processes that occur when a collection of individuals learns to function collectively.
+These are the stages that occur when a collection of individuals learns to function collectively.
 A few things need to happen before the group ever starts to work.
-A group that is skilled in the steps of forming can jump over the unpleasant storming stage, moving right on to a productive norming conversation.
+A group that is skilled in the steps of forming can avoid the unpleasantness of an un-managed storming stage, and move quickly into a productive norming conversation.
 Then, a team is ready to start performing its work.

 Step 1: Identify the team membership